 1. Bay of Islands

 Well, it’s called the ‘winterless north’, but if you are seeking hot temperatures then Bay of Islands is the best place to go.
-Temperatures can pass 30°C. Indeed, there are some beaches to sunbathe on but out on the water is where you want to be to cruise around the 144 islands and go swimming with dolphins.
+Temperatures can pass 30°C. Indeed, there are some beaches to sunbathe on but out on the water is where you want to be to cruise around the 144 islands, home to many fascinating bird species, and go swimming with dolphins.